 Some of the carbohydrates in our meals grow to become hastily into gas for instant use, and a few are turned into glycogen to be saved in muscle mass and the liver for later.
 Our bodies also want protein to build muscle and repair tissues.

 There is little gain to taking carbs immediately after a workout, except you’re making plans for a 2nd heavy consultation later that day.
-Sure, if you use extra gas with the aid of, for instance, going for walks a marathon, you’ll need to place more returned in, and if you are exercising for an hour or extra, you may want to gulp down some jelly babies to get some extra glucose into your bloodstream.
-But in case you’re seeking to replenish your muscle tissues’ energy stores in the shape of glycogen, it makes little distinction whether you do it on the completing line or at the next meal.
+Sure, if you use extra gas with the aid of, for instance, going for a marathon, you’ll need to place more returned in, and if you are exercising for an hour or more, you may want to gulp down some jelly babies to get some extra glucose into your bloodstream.
+But in case you’re seeking to replenish your muscle tissues’ energy stores in the shape of glycogen, it makes little distinction whether you do it on the finishing line or at the next meal.

 Hydration